 On the same day that Fagradalsfjall in Iceland subsided, the Cumbre Vieja volcano on La Palma cracked open a new crater and roared into life on 19 September 2021.
 But this is no friendly flowing volcano like the gentle Fagradalsfjall.
 Cumbre Vieja Natural Park offers stunning hiking routes amongst volcanic cones and giant craters.
-The park is now temporarily closed, for obvious reasons.
-When this fierce volcano settles down again, the Cumbre Vieja Ruta de los Volcanes (Volcano Route) is one of the finest walks you can do on La Palma.
+Now that this fierce volcano has settled down again, the Cumbre Vieja Ruta de los Volcanes (Volcano Route) is one of the finest walks you can do on La Palma.

 Pico del Teide on Tenerife is the biggest mountain of Spain.
 Surrounded by a huge caldera, its peak rises up an astonishing 3718 metres into thin air.
 Its flanks are a volcanic playground, with a multitude of colourful cones and bizarre cathedral-like formations, and winding roads along titled layers of rock.
 You can go all the way to the top of Pico del Teide by cable car and enjoy amazing views over the Canary Islands.